erthalion/erthalion.github.io/_posts/2014-08-08-from-bash-to-fish.markdown

 fish_vi_key_bindings
 {% endhighlight %}

-I've used `some-install-path` because I'm a vim hacker (~~an extra pathos~~), and I want a fresh version for the vim support, so the manual compilation from github is the my way.
-Then I've turned on vim mode (`fish_vi_mode.fish` is necessary for this). `fish_prompt.fish` and `fish_right_prompt.fish` contain a description for the shell prompt and will be discussed later.
+I've used `some-install-path` because I'm a Vim hacker (~~an extra pathos~~), and I want a fresh version for the Vim support, so the manual compilation from github is my way.
+Then I've turned on Vim mode (`fish_vi_mode.fish` is necessary for this). `fish_prompt.fish` and `fish_right_prompt.fish` contain a description for the shell prompt and will be discussed later.
 If you use `autojump`, you should also include `autojump.fish` (if this file doesn't exist, download it from repo).

 {% highlight sh %}
 set fish_greeting ""